meet-gagan/meet-gagan/README.md

-Hello there!
-I'm Gagan, a Computer Science student at ITM Skills University, Mumbai, originally from the vibrant land of Andhra Pradesh.
+A Computer Science student at ITM Skills University, Mumbai, originally from the vibrant land of Andhra Pradesh.
 My journey in engineering is not just about textbooks and lectures, it's a thrilling exploration of the endless possibilities!!

 By the way, I'm
 Good at: